-Today I want to go back to the absolute basics when we start our websites: the boilerplate template.
+Today I want to go back to the basics when we start our websites: the boilerplate template.

-What a boilerplate stands for is a quick copy-paste
+A boilerplate is a quick copy-paste

 HTML document that is the bare minimum to get started.

 In this article, I'll share my version of the